kmd462/KD_INFO670/README.md

 A simple grocery shopping list application built with React Native.

 ### Design and Purpose
-The Grocery List App is designed to help users manage their shopping efficiently.
+The Grocery List App is designed to help users manage their grocery shopping efficiently.
 With a user-friendly interface, it allows users to create, edit, and track grocery items during their shopping trips.
-This app is targeted towards anyone who wants an organized approach to grocery shopping without complex features or a steep learning curve.
+This app is for anyone who wants an organized approach to grocery shopping without complex features or a steep learning curve.

 ### Basic Use